aleon1220/multi-cloud-WebApp-Attendance/README.md

   [95f44386]: https://github.com/aleon1220/multi-cloud-AttendWebApp/wiki/4-Architecture-and-Technical-Design "Project Wiki"

 ### 2018-Attendance WebApp high level Architecture
-2018 project with a lot of things to change
+2018 university project

-* Simplification of used services
+* WSDL Services
 * Streamline app to use 100% rest and deprecate SOAP and WSDL
 * Create a simple test OpenLDAP instance for users and roles
 * Host the WebApp in Azure